 La Salle offers an accelerated pathway for students to earn both a B.S. in Computer Science and an M.S. in Cybersecurity in just five years.
 The multidisciplinary curriculum draws courses from our information technology leadership, computer information science, and economic crime forensics programs.

 Computers have made organizations easier to run.
 All accounting information, inventory records, customer data, and intellectual property that an organization possesses is contained somewhere in an electronic file.
 As such, these electronic files are vulnerable to attacks from both employees and outsiders from around the world.
-This course provides students with an understanding of how computer fraud and manipulation is accomplished and what security measures should be instituted to prevent it.
+This course will provide the student with an understanding of how computer fraud and manipulation is accomplished and what security measures should be instituted to prevent it.

-This course introduces students to the differences between cybercrime, cyber espionage, and cyber warfare by discussing the relationship between cyber intrusions and cybersecurity to nations, businesses, society, and people.
-Students will use case studies to analyze the threats, vulnerabilities, and risks present in these environments, and develop strategies to reduce the breaches and mitigate the damages.
+This course introduces students to the differences between cybercrime, cyber espionage, and cyber warfare by discussing the relationship of cyber intrusions and cybersecurity to nations, businesses, society, and people.
+Students will use case studies to analyze the threats, vulnerabilities and risks present in these environments, and develop strategies to reduce the breaches and mitigate the damages.

 Our faculty are experts in their field, prioritizing the success of students and providing a groundwork for you to pursue your career of interest.